 Reviews From Our Previous Guests

 We had a real nice day.
-Our tour guide Dan was a real nice guy who made us feel comfortable and amused us the whole day. (…) The trip itself was worth it’s price (…).
-Dinner is not included, but we stopped in a real nice town with a lot of different restaurants, where you can find something for every budget.
+Our tour guide Dan was a real nice guy who made us feel comfortable and amused us the whole day.
+Also my greatest respect for the patience he had with one of the travellers who thought she was on a private tour.
+The trip itself was more than worth it’s price.
+Highly recommended!

-Despite all the apprehension in AU from the COVID-19 threat (…), Mike C. always had a super positive attitude and would make the group super excited by everything that was to come. (…) he made it feel really special. (…) Thanks for a great tour, Mike!
+Our guide, Eric always had a super positive attitude and would make the group super excited by everything that was to come.
+Even though I have visited Phillip island before and fed kangaroos he made it feel really special.
+Also love all the personal stories!
+Thanks for a great tour, Eric!